 Dermal Filler Removal

-Dermal filler removal is therefore becoming a regular part of the practice as an increasing number of poorly trained practitioners are attempting complex dermal filler treatments.
-Incorrect placement of dermal fillers can lead to necrosis of tissue both locally and at satellite sites after dermal filler has travelled through blood vessels and caused blockages. ( Lips filler leading to blindness for example).
+Dermal filler removal is becoming a regular part of the practice as an increasing number of poorly trained practitioners are attempting complex dermal filler treatments.
+Incorrect placement of dermal fillers can lead to necrosis of tissue both locally and at satellite sites after dermal filler has travelled through blood vessels and caused blockages. ( Lips filler leading to blindness for example). mostly they just look unsightly.
+Every practitioner has times when they need to correct treatment.
+It is sometimes difficult and challenging but understanding the issues is key to solving the problems.

 Dermal filler side effects are rare and usually transient, they have an excellent safety profile when injected by an experienced doctor.
 It is possible to suffer bruising and temporary swelling at the injection site.